top of page

 Every woman has a story - the highs, the lows, and all the messy, beautiful bits in between.
 SLAM Sessions is our way of sharing those stories, shining a light on the women in our community and the journeys that shape them.

 This month, we’re honoured to introduce Jemima Clarke, founder of The Counselling Cove in Caringbah.
-Jemima is a registered counsellor who helps people find calm in the chaos — supporting clients through grief, anxiety, burnout, and the challenges of everyday life.
-Her warmth, authenticity, and grounded wisdom have made her practice a safe harbour for so many seeking connection and clarity.
+Jemima is a registered counsellor who helps people find calm in the chaos - supporting clients through grief, anxiety, burnout, and the everyday challenges that pull at our emotional wellbeing.
+Her warmth, authenticity, and grounded wisdom have made her practice a safe harbour for so many seeking clarity and connection.

 Meet Jemima